openwisp/openwisp-radius/docs/user/enforcing_limits.rst

   ``monthly_subscription`` or ``never``;
 - ``sql``: the raw SQL query to execute;
-- ``get_sql_params``: a method which returns a list of the arguments passed to the interpolation of the raw sql query.
+- ``get_sql_params``: a method which returns a list of the arguments passed to the interpolation of the raw SQL query.

 Please look at the source code of OpenWISP RADIUS to find out more.